am0nt31r0/OSINT-Search/README.md

 # Run

 - On the first run of the script you need to submit your API fields to get all the functionality of the script.
-I sugest you create the accounts mentioned in the description.
+I suggest you create the accounts mentioned in the description.
 - A configuration file called 'osintSearch.config.ini' is created with your data and can be edited by you.

 # Usage